 Ticket options for the Alhambra include access to the Nasrid Palaces, for which you get a specific time slot, and the other fortifications like the Alcazaba, and also the Generalife which is the extensive gardens.
 There are day and night visits, or just garden tickets as well.
 The most important thing is securing a time slot for the Nasrid Palaces, as this is, in my opinion, the most beautiful part.

-There are almost endless websites to buy tickets to visit the Alhambra online, but in all honesty I’d skip all of them.
+There are almost endless websites to buy tickets to visit the Alhambra online.
 The main website often sells out of all types of Alhambra tickets months in advance, especially in summer.
-Of course you can still buy Alhambra tickets there if you plan well in advance, but if you’re like me and find yourself dismayed at the sold out signs, then don’t fret just yet.
+Of course, you can still buy Alhambra tickets there if you plan well in advance, but if you’re like me and find yourself dismayed at the sold-out signs, then don’t fret just yet.

-The far better option is to head for a La Caixa ATM machine that sells Alhambra tickets.
+The best option to buy Alhambra tickets if you’ve left it late is to head for a La Caixa ATM machine that sells Alhambra tickets.
 I know of one on Gran Via de Colon, although there are others.
 This ATM told us all of the times we could choose for the palaces, plus how many spots were left.
-We went with the 8.30am time to start our visit to the Alhambra at the palaces, when we would have first entry and therefore be with less people.
+We went with the 8.30am time to start our visit to the Alhambra at the palaces, when we would have first entry and therefore be with fewer people.

 When to visit the Alhambra

 The Alhambra is busy all year round, but especially so in the summer.
-The best time to visit is in the shoulder or off season, although this means the Generalife and other gardens may not be in their full splendour.
-Honestly though, I didn’t enjoy the gardens as much when they were so crowded!
+The best time to visit is in the shoulder or off-season, although this means the Generalife and other gardens may not be in their full splendour.
+Honestly, though, I didn’t enjoy the gardens as much when they were so crowded on my first visit in September!

 When I first visited the Alhambra I said it was the most amazing place I’d ever seen in all my travels.
 Two years and many more places visited since, and I think it still is.